 Before getting into the details of call flows, we need to describe the way that Clearwater uses clustering and stores the necessary state.
 The diagram below illustrates the clustering and state storage architecture of Clearwater.

-Note that we are assuming the use of an external P-CSCF and I-BCF, so the bono nodes are not present.
-The flows shown below illustrate the behaviour when Clearwater is configured to optimise out I-CSCF lookups of the HSS for performance reasons, and Rf billing is not configured, so ralf nodes are also not present.
+Note that we are assuming the use of an external P-CSCF and I-BCF (so the bono nodes are not present) and we are assuming that Rf billing is not configured (and so we don’t discuss flows to the CDF).
+We also assume in the flows below that Clearwater is configured to optimise out I-CSCF lookups of the HSS for performance reasons.

 The components are as follows.